 Ashley and Mari Ware-Lane (Cape Town, South Africa)

 Ashley is the Kiting Advisor on the Cape Town International Kite Festival organising committee.
 He and his wife Mari hail from Cape Town and have been attending the Cape Town International Kite Festival since 2003.
-They have built up quite a collection of bought and homemade kites over the years including stunt kites, single lines, wind-socks and inflatables.
+They have built up quite a collection of bought and home-made kites over the years including stunt kites, single lines, wind-socks and inflatables.

+Their biggest and most prized possession is a David Gomberg ‘Blue Meanie’ as well as 7m Peter Lynne Red Teddy Bear.
+“Our ultimate kiting experience is flying the kites at Blouberg on a lazy summer afternoon and seeing people taking photos of them with Table Mountain in the background.”
 They say an annual kiting highlight is supporting Cape Mental Health at the Kite Festival, “We love to meet up with our kiting friends from all over the world and dream that one day we’ll be with them at an overseas international Kite Festival.”
 This dream came partly true in that they attended a Kite Festival in 2013 in Nairobi, Kenya.